MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-use-time-sheets.md

 1. Choose the **OK** button.

-You can view the time sheets that you have created in the **Time Sheet list** window.
+You can view the time sheets that you have created on the **Time Sheet list** page.

 ## <a name="to-copy-job-planning-lines-to-a-time-sheet"></a>To copy job planning lines to a time sheet
 The following procedure describes how to quickly add job planning lines to a time sheet.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Time Sheets**, and then choose the related link.
-2. In the **Time Sheet List** window, select a time sheet for the relevant time period, and then choose the **Edit Time Sheet** action.
+2. On the **Time Sheet List** page, select a time sheet for the relevant time period, and then choose the **Edit Time Sheet** action.
 3. Choose the **Create lines from job planning** action.
 Any job planning lines in the time sheet time period are copied to the time sheet for the person or machine in the **Resource No.** field on the time sheet.

 ## <a name="to-define-work-types-and-add-one-to-a-time-sheet"></a>To define work types and add one to a time sheet